 "Are you implying that you do not trust us?" the calculating queen asked.
 Her voice betrayed none of irritation, but she did rise from her chair.

 Galene stepped in.
 "Not at all.
-Uranus is simply insuring that all sides of the party will do as asked."
+Uranus only wishes that all planets have a firm trust in the Alliance."
 Galene was graceful and careful with what she said, but she was not the type to dance around what she wanted.
 Serenity thought it suited her to provide the music which fueled the dance.

 "We will," said Khione firmly and sat back down in her seat, making everyone know she was finished.
 Queen Philyra rose.